 Students may not register for more than 19 credit hours in a single term without prior approval.
 Students in a declared Program of Study who desire to enroll in more than 19 credit hours must contact the Instructional Dean that oversees their Program of Study.
-Visiting students must contact the Associate Vice-President of Enrollment Management to request approval.
+Visiting students must contact the Dean of Students to request approval.

-Address changes can be submitted via Self-Service on The Hub or by submitting a paper form obtained from the Registration & Records Office.
+Address changes can be submitted online via WebAdvisor or Self-Service on The Hub or by submitting a paper form obtained from the Registration & Records Office.
 Email addresses may be corrected following the same procedure.

 Social Security Numbers

 The College requests, but does not require, that a student provide their Social Security number during the Admissions process.
 Students who do not provide a Social Security number during the Admissions process will be required to provide one for Federal Student Aid.
 For those registering students who are documented as “lawfully admitted aliens” who do not have a Social Security number, an alternate number will be assigned to distinguish their student records from others.
 These students will be required to complete a “Request for Student’s Taxpayer Identification Number” form, available in the Registration & Records Office.
 Either the Social Security number or the Taxpayer Identification number are required by the IRS student 1098T tax credits.